-The online RN to BSN program at the University of Texas of the Permian Basin (UTPB) features the same courses as the school's campus-based program.
+The online RN to BSN program at the University of Texas Permian Basin (UTPB) features the same courses as the school's campus-based program.
 Students can graduate in as few as 12 months, ready to advance their nursing careers in this region.

 What Is the Job Outlook for Nurses in the Permian Basin?

 According to the U.S. Bureau of Labor Statistics (BLS), the healthcare industry is expected to add more than four million jobs between 2012 and 2022, more than any other industry.
 Most of these job opportunities will be in hospitals.
 Registered nurses are expected to fill about one-third of them.

 What does this mean for RNs seeking employment in west Texas?
 The Odessa Development Corporation (ODC) focuses on Odessa economic development and local business retention and expansion.
 The ODC has identified several healthcare providers as among the city's major employers: